ashlarnder/grouping/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of grouping is to group your data set by a variable and then summarize the remaining numerical variables based on a defined summary function.
+The goal of ‘grouping’ is to group your data set by a variable and then summarize the remaining numerical variables based on a defined summary function.
 See the function documentation details for further details.